Federal Government Grants

 Rural Development Rural Energy for America Program (REAP)

 A family of grant programs focused on supporting energy audits and renewable energy development assistance to agricultural producers and rural small businesses.
 We recommend learning more about these grants through the Massachusetts Farm Energy Program (below), which helps farmers prepare applications for these federal funds.
-Applications for requests under $20,000 are generally due in March and October.
-Applications for requests over $20,000 are generally due in March.
+The deadline for funding requests under $20,000 has already passed.
+The deadline for funding requests over $20,000 has been extended to April 15, 2020.

 Rural Development Value-Added Producer Grants